 The voyage is not an idea or concept for the future.

 The voyage began in 2017 and is in mid stride headed east around the world.
 Howard and his friend John Welsford began the K-12 Education Program in 2016 producing results for students and teachers ever since.
-The boat is currently in Port Townsend, Washington ready to begin the next leg of the voyage this April 2018 while offering free live stream updates and scheduled interactive classroom presentations.
+The boat is currently in Michigan ready to begin the next leg of the voyage early 2019.

 Perhaps no single aspect of the voyage is more unique than the focus on delivering an inspiring, powerful, useful, accessible, interactive live-stream educational program directly into classrooms and home schools.
 The program's intent is to benefit you as a teacher by giving you a unique and engaging tool for bringing a wide range of topics across curriculum to life in the classroom.

 Howard will follow a published classroom broadcast schedule in each country in addition to posting archived updates and podcasts available for use by teachers at any time they wish.
 Your classroom may be chosen (or you may request to be live) as a live broadcast classroom.
 Live broadcast classrooms will change weekly or bi weekly.
 All other classrooms logged on by schedule world wide will be able to experience the live interactive session between Howard and the selected classroom.

 The broadcast schedule will be posted well in advance and will be posted and updated on this web site in our Teachers Resource Center.
 General and specific information pertaining to the scheduled presentation will also be available for your use in planning.

 Let's pick a date and see how this works.